setlife-network/awesome-lightning-network/readme.md

 ### Web Interfaces

 - [Joule](http://lightningjoule.com) - A browser extension for lnd that enables payments and other interactions with lightning apps (similar to MetaMask)
-- [kWh](https://github.com/fiatjaf/kwh) - A browser extension that connects to c-lightning or Eclair nodes and enables interactions with Lightning apps (similar to Joule)
 - [kugelblitz](https://github.com/cdecker/kugelblitz) - A simple UI for the c-lightning daemon lightningd and bitcoind
 - [lncli-web](https://github.com/mably/lncli-web) - Light-weight web client for the lnd daemon written in NodeJS / Angular
 - [Ride The Lightning](https://github.com/ShahanaFarooqui/RTL) - Web Client for LND Daemon written in NodeJS /  Angular 7